-Find all four pages of today’s multipage Installment 35 in the main comic viewer above!
+Happy Thanksgiving to our American readers!
+Find the full cornucopia of Installment 37b in the main comic viewer above!
 See you on Monday for our next exciting release!

 when i’m not drawing totems, i work as a full-time visual artist ( see my work here ). i recently had the opportunity to produce an installation for Anysquared’s Because Art Residency at Hairpin Arts Center in Chicago.